yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 ### Choose Your Validator hardware

 - VPS running recent versions of Mac OS X or Linux.
-- 2T GB of free disk space, solid-state drive(SSD).
+- 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms
-- 8 cores of CPU and 32 gigabytes of memory (RAM)
+- 12 cores of CPU and 48 gigabytes of memory (RAM)
-- Suggest m5zn.2xlarge instance type on AWS, or c2-standard-8 on Google cloud.
+- Suggest m5zn.3xlarge instance type on AWS, or c2-standard-8 on Google cloud.
 - A broadband Internet connection with upload/download speeds of 10 megabyte per second

 ### Setup a Validator Node at Testnet